Pelvis: Pelvic floor

 The pelvic floor has two inherently conflicting functions: One is to close the pelvic and abdominal cavities and bear the load of the visceral organs; the other is to control the openings of the rectum and urogenital organs that pierce the pelvic floor and make it weaker.
 To achieve both these tasks, the pelvic floor is composed of several overlapping sheets of muscles and connective tissues.

 The pelvic diaphragm is composed of the levator ani and the coccygeus muscle.
-These arise between the symphysis and the ischial spine and converge on the coccyx and the anococcygeal ligament which spans between the tip of the coccyx and the anal hiatus.
+These arise between the symphysis and the ischial spine and converge on the coccyx and the anococcygeal ligament, which spans between the tip of the coccyx and the anal hiatus.
 This leaves a slit for the anal and urogenital openings.
 Because of the width of the genital aperture, which is wider in females, a second closing mechanism is required.
-The urogenital diaphragm consists mainly of the deep transverse perineal which arises from the inferior ischial and pubic rami and extends to the urogenital hiatus.
+The urogenital diaphragm consists mainly of the deep transverse perineal, which arises from the inferior ischial and pubic rami and extends to the urogenital hiatus.
 The urogenital diaphragm is reinforced posteriorly by the superficial transverse perineal.

 The external anal and urethral sphincters close the anus and the urethra.
-The former is surrounded by the bulbospongiosus which narrows the vaginal introitus in females and surrounds the corpus spongiosum in males.
-Ischiocavernosus squeezes blood into the corpora cavernosa penis and clitoridis.
+The former is surrounded by the bulbospongiosus, which narrows the vaginal introitus in females and surrounds the corpus spongiosum in males.
+The ischiocavernosus muscle squeezes blood into the corpora cavernosa penis and clitoridis.

 Variation

 Modern humans are to a large extent characterized by bipedal locomotion and large brains.
-Because the pelvis is vital to both locomotion and childbirth, natural selection has been confronted by two conflicting demands: a wide birth canal and locomotion efficiency, a conflict referred to as the "obstetrical dilemma".
+Because the pelvis is vital to both locomotion and childbirth, the process of natural selection is constrained by two conflicting demands: a wide birth canal and locomotion efficiency, a conflict referred to as the "obstetrical dilemma".
 The female pelvis, or gynecoid pelvis, has evolved to its maximum width for childbirth—a wider pelvis would make human females unable to walk.
 In contrast, human male pelvises are not constrained by the need to give birth and therefore are more optimized for bipedal locomotion.

-The principal differences between male and female true and false pelvis include:
+The principal differences between male and female true and false pelves include: